Michigan Medicine (Rogel Cancer Center)

 “There are several advantages to SMART,” Dr. Wakeam said in a phone interview with Mesothelioma Guide.
 “The problem with surgery is you’ll get a local recurrence. … That’s where the radiation is key.”

-Michigan Medicine’s launch of a mesothelioma program is a huge boost for people living in the upper-midwest region.
-Patients get treated at the Rogel Cancer Center, part of Michigan Medicine.
+Michigan Medicine Rogel Cancer Center’s launch of a mesothelioma program is a huge boost for people living in the upper-midwest region.
+Patients get treated at the Rogel Cancer Center, part of Michigan Health.
 Rogel Cancer Center is a National Cancer Institute-designated institution.
 It’s one of just two with this prestigious label in the state of Michigan.

 Cancer Center Specialists Icon